Philipst77/Philipst77/README.md

 - **SpeedHacks 2.0 Hackathon (George Mason University)**
   - Project: **AutoSeedBot** — Designed and built an autonomous eco friendly seed planting robot using solar navigation and 3D printed chassis, coded navigation and distribution algorithms from scratch.
 - **Undergrad Research Assistant @ George Mason University**
-  🧠 Worked on the Hardware Security for Autonomous Systems project.
+  🧠 Worked on the Hardware-Security for Autonomous Systems project.
 Developed and tested robotic systems using C++, Python, ROS2; focused on real-time data handling, control, and cybersecurity for autonomous platforms.

 - **Autonomous Robotics Hardware Security Intern @ Spire Lab**
   🤖 Designed autonomous ground robots with Raspberry Pi implemented SLAM mapping, and led penetration testing to expose vulnerabilities in robot comms and navigation systems.